Valementajat/Eshop/src/README.md

         ADMINER_DEFAULT_SERVER: mysql_db
     ```
     Access it from the web browser port 8000.

+7. **Setting up RAM for WSL2:**
+    After installing Docker in Windows, changing settings for Docker requires configuring the Windows Subsystem for Linux version 2 (WSL2) to allocate the desired amount of memory and processing power.

+    To configure WSL2 and Docker's resources, follow these steps:

+    1. Shut down Docker and any other running instances of WSL2 by opening a command prompt and executing the command:
+       ```bash
+       wsl --shutdown
+       ```

+    2. Create a `.wslconfig` file to set global configurations for all Linux distributions running on WSL2:
+       - Open File Explorer and navigate to `%UserProfile%` to access your profile directory in Windows.
+       - Create a new file named `.wslconfig` (ensure there are no `.txt` extensions).

+    3. Add the following commands to the `.wslconfig` file to configure Docker resources (adjust as needed for your system's requirements):
+       ```bash
+       [wsl2]
+       memory=4GB  # Limits VM memory to 4GB, modify as needed using GB or MB, recommended is at least 4GB to avoid build errors. processors=6  # Sets the VM to use 6 virtual processors, change for suitable amount for your computer. swap=4GB  # Sets swap storage space to 4GB, default if 25% of your max ram.
+       # Add other configurations as per your system's needs
+       ```

+    4. Save the `.wslconfig` file and start Docker to apply the changes.
+Complete restart of the computer is recommended.

+    Ensure to modify the memory, processor, and swap values according to your system's requirements and available resources.

 ## Notes
 - Make sure that no other services are running on the ports that the project intends to use or change the port from docker-compose.yaml.